mkopec/psb_status/README.md

 ```

 The script checks bit 24 (`FUSE_PLATFORM_SECURE_BOOT_EN`) of SMN register
-`PSB_STATUS_OFFSET`.
+`PSB_STATUS`.
 A value of 1 indicates PSB fused silicon.
 This is based on
 [coreboot's PSB implementation](https://github.com/coreboot/coreboot/blob/17848b65c38c32fa9630925ca8a15203a0617788/src/soc/amd/common/block/psp/psb.c#L105-L111)
 which is publically available.
 This may or may not be valid for your device,
 and I can not be responsible if this script causes unexpected behavior for you.